Moduli of surfaces in $\mathbb{P}^3$: Classification

 We can tie the previous lemmas together in the following result, seemingly technical but the key ingredient in the proof of Theorem \ref{thm:conelogcanonical}.

-\begin{lemma} Let $X$ be a variety with terminal singularities and $(X,D)$ a pair with canonical singularities with $D$ an effective integral divisor such that $K_X|_D$ is nef.
-If the class of a $K_X+D$-negative extremal ray $R$ contains a curve $C$ such that $C\cap D$ is finite and non-empty, and the contraction of $R$ has fiber dimension at most 1, then it must be a Fano fibration $X\to Y$ such that the general fiber is isomorphic to $\mathbb{P}^1$ and $Y \cong D$. \end{lemma}
+\begin{lemma} Let $X$ be a variety with terminal singularities and $(X,D)$ a pair with canonical singularities with $D$ an effective prime divisor such that $K_X|_D$ is nef.
+If the class of a $K_X+D$-negative extremal ray $R$ contains a curve $C$ such that $C\cap D$ is finite and non-empty (hence, $R$ is $D$-positive), and the contraction of $R$ has fiber dimension at most 1, then it must be a Fano fibration $X\to Y$ such that the general fiber is isomorphic to $\mathbb{P}^1$ and $Y \cong D$. \end{lemma}

 \begin{proof} Because varieties with terminal singularities are singular only in codimension $\ge 3$, $D$ is Cartier in codimension 2.
+By hypothesis, any curve $C \subset D$ has $K_X \cdot C \ge 0$, hence the contraction $\phi: X \to Y$ of a $K_X + D$-negative $D$-positive extremal ray cannot contract any curves in $D$.
+By Lemma \ref{lem:smallcont}, the contraction of $R$ cannot be a small contraction, so must contract a divisor.
+Applying Corollary \ref{cor:primeD}, we obtain that $X\to Y$ is a Fano fibration and $Y \cong D$. \end{proof}